Up to 60% off sofas & mattresses — limited‑time deals.

 • Measure your room’s walk paths first; an 84" sofa can crowd tight traffic lanes.

-• Use a small lumbar pillow if you alternate between laptop posture and full lounging.
+• Use a small lumbar pillow if you alternate between laptop posture and full lounging, especially if you shop with back support high on the list.

 • Rotate where you sit during the week to even out early break-in.

-• Wipe spills immediately with a soft cloth; leather rewards fast cleanup.
+• Wipe spills quickly with a soft cloth; leather rewards fast cleanup.

 • Keep it out of direct sun where possible to reduce uneven aging.

-• If you nap on the sofa, add an ottoman so your legs aren’t hanging off the 84" length.
+• If you nap on the sofa, add an ottoman so your legs are not hanging off the 84" length.

 FAQs